Unless licensed by the commissioner under this chapter, an individual, organization, or government entity must not:

-(5) new foster care licenses or community residential setting licenses for people receiving customized living or 24-hour customized living services under the brain injury or community access for disability inclusion waiver plans under section 256B.49 or elderly waiver plan under chapter 256S and residing in the customized living setting before July 1, 2022, for which a license is required.
+(5) new foster care licenses or community residential setting licenses for people receiving customized living or 24-hour customized living services under the brain injury or community access for disability inclusion waiver plans under section 256B.49 or elderly waiver plan under chapter 256S and residing in the customized living setting for which a license is required.
 A customized living service provider subject to this exception may rebut the presumption that a license is required by seeking a reconsideration of the commissioner's determination.
 The commissioner's disposition of a request for reconsideration is final and not subject to appeal under chapter 14.
-The exception is available until June 30, 2023.
+The exception is available until December 31, 2023.
 This exception is available when:

 (ii) the person's case manager provided the person with information about the choice of service, service provider, and location of service, including in the person's home, to help the person make an informed choice; and

 (iii) the person's services provided in the licensed foster care or community residential setting are less than or equal to the cost of the person's services delivered in the customized living setting as determined by the lead agency.

 (b) The commissioner shall determine the need for newly licensed foster care homes or community residential settings as defined under this subdivision.
 As part of the determination, the commissioner shall consider the availability of foster care capacity in the area in which the licensee seeks to operate, and the recommendation of the local county board.
 The determination by the commissioner must be final.
 A determination of need is not required for a change in ownership at the same address.